TAMARTAMA/RAG-Anthings/README.md

 System RAG :
 Building a retrieval engine based on the entire Wikipedia database.

-Using vector embeddings, BM25, and OpenSearch for accurate retrievals.
+Using  OpenSearch for accurate retrievals.

 Building pipelines using LangChain for processing questions, expanding queries (query expansion), analyzing data, and generating answers.